vuminhtue/SMU_Workshop_Linux/_episodes/05-pipes.md

 in memory to hold the program's software and its current state.
 Every process has an input channel called **standard input**.
-(By this point, you may be surprised that the name is so memorable, but don't worry: most Unix programmers call it "stdin".
+(By this point, you may be surprised that the name is so memorable, but don't worry: most Linux programmers call it "stdin".
 Every process also has a default output channel called **standard output** (or "stdout").